Qwellstra/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-More functions and nested loops a function that checks for digits
-Task 2- A function that multiplies numbers
+Task 0 - a function that checks for uppercase characters Task 1 - a function that checks for  a digit, 0-9
-Task 3-  afunction that multiplies two digits
+Task 2 - a function that multiplies two integers
-Task 4- A function that prints numbers 0-9 followed by a newline